freenas/freenas-docs/userguide/install.rst

-administrative interface is accessible, go to :menuselection:`Settings --> General` and use the :guilabel:`Upload Config` button to upload the configuration that you saved before starting the upgrade.
+administrative interface is accessible, go to :menuselection:`Settings --> General` and use the :guilabel:`Upload Config` button to upload the configuration that was saved before starting the upgrade.

 .. _Upgrading From the GUI: